twotabsofacid/garbage-collector/RN.md

 *Note: Format for bio picture should be PNG/JPG/GIF, 256x256px.*

 Sean Scanlan is a living human in the Northeast United States.
-He is pursuing his MFA at Parsons and is interested in digital loss, the hauntology, and political organizing.
+He is an MFA candidate at Parsons and is interested in digital loss, hauntology, and political organizing.

 ![Sean Scanlan](photos/sean.jpg)